isomerpages/imda-tradetrust/index.md

           linktext: Learn more
           url: ""
         - title: Verify
-          description: Drag and drop to verify the source, authenticity and transfer title of document
+          description: Drag and drop for the source, authenticity and transfer title of documents
           linktext: Learn more
           url: ""
         - title: Transfer